TonyIvchenko/playground/src/voiceforge/README.md

 Voice-cloning text-to-speech service built around transfer learning instead of training a voice model from zero.

-## Plan
+## Model Stack

+- Base text-to-speech model: `microsoft/speecht5_tts`
+- Vocoder: `microsoft/speecht5_hifigan`
+- Speaker encoder: `speechbrain/spkrec-ecapa-voxceleb`
-- Download open multi-speaker speech corpora.
+- Fine-tuning target: speaker-conditioned SpeechT5 on open English speech corpora

-- Prepare a speaker-conditioned training manifest.
-- Fine-tune a pretrained `SpeechT5` text-to-speech model.
-- Run a local Gradio demo that speaks user text in the voice of a reference clip.
+## Data

+The service is wired for these open datasets:

+- `LibriTTS` (`train-clean-100`, `dev-clean` by default)
+- `VCTK 0.92`

+The downloader uses `torchaudio` dataset loaders so it pulls the official archives instead of a private mirror.

 ## Layout